Revenge trading has been identified as one of the major causes of traders’ failure.

 For some traders, the fear of realising and accepting a loss (particularly a big one) is so real that they would rather put on a revenge trade right away.

 Considering the potential impact of revenge trading, it is in every trader’s interest and benefit to stop it.
-Based on several trading coaches and trading psychologists who have worked with thousands of traders, here are five effective ways to fight revenge trading.
+Based on several trading coaches and trading psychologists who have worked with thousands of traders, here are the five most effective ways to fight revenge trading.

 Though it is difficult to keep an objective view and to control your emotions after a loss (particularly a big one), the best course of action is to step back from trading even for a short period of time.

-Take a day off or two from trading.
-Stop trading.
-Or if you really must, place a small trade if you feel you need to be in the markets.
+Take a day or two off from trading, stop trading or if you really must, place a small trade if you feel you need to be in the markets.
 You could also consider revising your trading plan.
 Instead of making trades adjust how you are going to trade moving forward after your small break.